-This agent doesn't deliver any other functionality, and it doesn't replace Azure Monitor Agent.
+This agent doesn't deliver any other functionality, and it doesn't replace Azure Monitor agent.
 The Azure Connected Machine agent simply enables you to manage the Windows and Linux machines that are hosted outside of Azure on your corporate network or other cloud providers.

-Install Azure Monitor Agent to enable the Network Watcher extension.
+Install Azure Monitor agent to enable the Network Watcher extension.

 Coexistence with other agents

-Do not collect duplicate data, because it could alter query results and affect downstream features such as alerts, dashboards, or workbooks.
+Don't collect duplicate data, because it could alter query results and affect downstream features such as alerts, dashboards, or workbooks.

 For example, the VM insights feature uses the Log Analytics agent to send performance data to a Log Analytics workspace.
 You might also have configured the workspace to collect Windows events and Syslog events from agents.
-If you install Azure Monitor Agent and create a data collection rule for the same events and performance data, it will result in duplicate data.
+If you install Azure Monitor agent and create a data collection rule for the same events and performance data, it will result in duplicate data.
 Ensure that you're not collecting the same data from both agents.
-If you are collecting duplicate data, make sure that it's coming from different machines or going to separate destinations.
+If you're collecting duplicate data, make sure that it's coming from different machines or going to separate destinations.

 Data duplication would also generate more charges for data ingestion and retention.